 We’ve been compiling a list on how you can honor these superheroes.
 Below are just a few ways we have brainstormed.
 Please leave comments on other ideas you might have.

 Ways to Show Appreciation for the Tech Staff

-- Have your teachers and staff visit TCEA’s Flipgrid and tell your technology folks how much they are appreciated.
+- Have your teachers and staff visit TCEA’s Flipgrid (password: tcea) and tell your technology folks how much they are appreciated.
 Be sure and identify your district.

 - Throw a party with all their favorite treats.
 Invite your superintendent and other district administrators to demonstrate the district’s support.

 - Offer chair massages in 15-minute slots.

 - Have a contest to see who can finish this Ed Tech Hero Digital Breakout first.

 - Create a video/trailer of all the technology being used in your classrooms, or one with students, staff, parents, and administrators thanking them.